tweag/python-monorepo-example/2017-09-01-free-monads.md

 freeM phi (Free fx) = Free $ phi (freeM phi <$> fx)
 ```

-This makes `Free` a *functor*, not a haskell-functor, but a functor of categories: from the category of functors and natural transformations to itself.
+This makes `Free` a *functor*, not a haskell-functor, but a functor of

-So now the first important remark is that `Free` doesn't do anything if we apply it to something that is already a monad, and this is neatly expressed by the natural transformation:
+categories: from the category of functors and natural transformations to itself.

+If `m` is already a monad, then there is a special interpretation of `Free m`
+into itself, which we'll have more to say about later:

 ```haskell
 monad :: Monad m => Free m ~> m